 Everyday Chef began as a program with RAFFL, in which the Coordinator and Educator would hold cooking workshops that focused on improving knowledge and skills in the kitchen while meeting students at their level.
 You only have a microwave to cook in?
 No problem!
 In the past year (2017), Everyday Chef educated 1,035 individuals through 71 different workshops.

-With the dissolution of its parent organization, the Everyday Chef Program has partnered with NeighborWorks of Western Vermont.
-NeighborWorks is working with the Everyday Chef Program Coordinator and Educator to create a self-sustaining community program.
-With help from a generous grant received from the Vermont Community Foundation’s Hills and Hollows Fund, Everyday Chef will be available to the community on May 1, 2018 to educate groups, organizations, and individuals about healthy eating and cooking.
+With the dissolution of its parent organization, the Everyday Chef Program partnered with NeighborWorks of Western Vermont in 2018.
+NeighborWorks worked with the Everyday Chef Program Coordinator and Educator to create a self-sustaining community program.
+With help from a generous grant received from the Vermont Community Foundation’s Hills and Hollows Fund, Everyday Chef became available to the community to educate groups, organizations, and individuals about healthy eating and cooking.

 Everyday Chef aims to get folks involved in buying local food, and therefore each workshop will incorporate as many local ingredients as possible.
 Through this, students are encouraged to support their neighboring farms by treating themselves to fresh, local vegetables!
 The program also covers scratch cooking hacks to help students find ways to create fast, nutritious meals that are a snap to create.